 - People who want to sell their house for a specific price

 - People who don’t want to wait while their house sits on the MLS

-- Anyone who wants to sell their Hartford County house for retail value
+- Anyone who wants to sell their Connecticut house for retail value

 - Anyone who doesn’t need the full value of the property up front